dhthwy/r/README.md

 # r

+"The cool thing about new things is they pay for customers.

+paze is offering $10 statement credit per $10 up to 10x times spent PER credit or debit card.

+so far i have 4 eligible cards.
+Altho it should be 6 or more.
+So that's at least $400 in ez free money.

+newegg takes paze, wendys, and

+DUNKIN DONUTS.

+Oh yeah, dunkin coffee all day!
+"

+---

 "My perspective would probably differ drastically had you not told the same stories over the yester-years.

 Same shit.
 Different year.